cea-hpc/clustershell/doc/sphinx/config.rst

   the number of nodes to reverse is greater than the number of available groups, the reverse external command is avoided automatically to reduce resolution time.

+In addition to context-dependent *$GROUP* and *$NODE* variables, the variable *$SOURCE* is always replaced by the source name before command execution.
+Please see :ref:`group-multi-sources`.

 Return code of external calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^